AI Agent Index

 Manager agent → Worker agents → Manager evaluates → Accept or retry

-Frameworks Comparison (2026)
+Framework Comparison (2026)

 FrameworkBest ForTechnical LevelOpen Source

-AutoGen (Microsoft)Conversational multi-agentMediumYes
+AutoGen (Microsoft)Conversational multi-agent systemsMediumYes

-OpenAI SwarmLightweight agent handoffsMediumYes
+OpenAI SwarmLightweight agent handoffs and routingMediumYes

-Make / ZapierNo-code visual workflowsLowNo
+Make / ZapierNo-code visual multi-agent workflowsLowNo

-The Biggest Challenge — Reliability
+The Biggest Challenge: Reliability and Error Propagation

-Output validationValidate each agent output before passing it to the next step.
-Reject or retry outputs that fail quality checks.
+Validate each agent output against expected format and quality criteria before passing it to the next step.
+Reject and retry outputs that fail checks rather than propagating them forward.

-Fallback logicDefine what happens when an agent fails.
-Retry with a different prompt, escalate to a human, or skip the step with a default value.
+Define what happens when an agent fails.
+Options include retry with a modified prompt, skip the step with a default value, or escalate to a human.
+Every step needs an explicit failure path.

-Human-in-the-loop checkpointsFor high-stakes decisions — sending an email, publishing content, executing a transaction — require human approval before the agent proceeds.
+For any action that is difficult to reverse — sending an email, publishing content, executing a transaction, modifying a record — require human approval before the agent proceeds.
+Configure this at the pipeline level, not inside individual agents.

-ObservabilityLog every agent input, output, and decision.
-Without visibility into what each agent did, debugging failures is nearly impossible.
+Log every agent input, output, decision, and cost.
+Without full visibility into what each agent produced, debugging failures is nearly impossible.
+Per-pipeline cost caps with hard stops prevent runaway spend on misbehaving workflows.

-Single Agent vs Multi-Agent — When to Use Each
+Single Agent vs Multi-Agent: When to Use Each

 Use Single Agent WhenUse Multi-Agent When